 David R. Carpenter

-- Constitutional issues arising in commercial cases, such as federal preemption, the First Amendment protection of Commercial Speech, and Fifth Amendment takings issues, as well as federal removal, jurisdiction, and standing issues;
+- Constitutional issues arising in complex commercial litigation, such as federal preemption, the First Amendment protection of Commercial Speech, and Fifth Amendment takings issues, as well as federal removal, jurisdiction, and standing issues.

 Recent Supreme Court Matters

-- Represented respondent (pro bono) in Kerry v.
+- Represented respondent in Kerry v.
 Din (2015), raising the issues of (1) whether a U.S. citizen’s constitutional rights are implicated by the denial of a visa to her spouse to allow them to live together in the U.S.; and (2) if the U.S. citizen has standing to sue, what is the scope of review and level of information required to sustain the denial.

 - Represented The Leadership Conference on Civil and Human Rights in an amicus brief in Schuette v.
 Coalition to Defend Affirmative Action (2014), involving an equal protection challenge to a Michigan ballot initiative (known as “Proposal 2”), which amended the state constitution to prohibit affirmative action in education.
 Thirty-one advocacy organizations joined as signatories to Sidley’s brief.

 Representative Class Action Experience (Trial Court and Appellate)

 - Defeated class certification and a Rule 23(f) petition to the Ninth Circuit in a case brought by insurance adjusters and examiners alleging state law claims for failure to pay overtime (misclassification), off-the-clock work, and missed meal-and-rest break.
 Braun v.
 Safeco Insurance Company (C.D.
 Cal.
 2014).
-Currently representing employers in putative class actions involving alleged misclassification of insurance claims adjusters, alleged misclassification of technology employees, and alleged off-the-clock work by retail employees and alleged failure to use a proper mileage rate in reimbursing for vehicle expenses.
+Currently representing employers in putative class actions involving alleged misclassification of technology employees, alleged off-the-clock work by retail employees and alleged failure to use a proper mileage rate in reimbursing for vehicle expenses.

 - Obtained summary judgment, affirmed on appeal, in favor of a major gas-station franchisor in a case alleging violations of California’s Unfair Competition Law, among other claims.
 R.N.R.
 Oils, Inc. v.
 BP West Coast Products LLC (Cal.
 Ct.
 App.
 2011).